High-dimensional scaling limits and fluctuations of online least-squares SGD with smooth covariance: Proof overview

 \section{Proof overview}

-The high level idea behind our proofs is to study the interpolated SGD iterates in~\eqref{eq:approximation to Theta LLN} as a sequence of random variables in the space $C([0,\tau];C([0,1]))$.
-Under appropriate assumptions, we first prove that the sequence of random variables is tight in $C([0,\tau];C([0,1]))$; this forms a major portion of our analysis.
-As a consequence, we have that the sequential weak limit exists.
-Next, we identify the sequential limits by deriving an ODE/SDE that the limits satisfy.
-Last, we prove that all the sequential weak limits are the same and therefore the sequence of random variables converges weakly to a unique limit that solves the ODE/SDEs.
+The high level idea behind our proofs is to study the interpolated SGD iterates/fluctuations in~\eqref{eq:approximation to Theta LLN} as sequences of random variables in the space $C([0,\tau];C([0,1]))$.
+Under appropriate assumptions, we first prove that the sequences of random variables are tight in $C([0,\tau];C([0,1]))$; this forms a major portion of our analysis.
+As a consequence, we can interpret different terms in the algorithm as sequences of random variables and each subsequence has a further subsequence that converges jointly in distribution with the sequential weak limit in $C([0,\tau];C([0,1]))^{\otimes{m}}$($m$ is the number of terms in the algorithm).

+Next, we identify the jointly sequential weak limits by examining the sequential weak limit of each term.
+Thanks to the Skorokhod representation theorem, the joint sequential weak limits can be represented by an ODE/SDE whose solution equals to sequential weak limit of the interpolated SGD iterates/fluctuations in distribution.
+Last, we prove that all the sequential weak limits are the same and therefore the sequences of interpolated SGD iterates/fluctuations converge weakly to unique limits by showing the uniqueness of path-wise solutions to the ODE/SDEs.
+For the convenience of readers, we stated the Skorokhod Representation Theorem in the following. \begin{thm}[Skorokhod's Representation Theorem (Theorem 6.7 in \cite{billingsley2013convergence})] Suppose $\{\mb{P}_n\}_{n\ge 1}$ and $\mb{P}$ are probability measures on $\mb{R}^d$ (provided with its Borel $\sigma$-algebra) such that $\{\mb{P}_n\}_{n\ge 1}$ converges to $\mb{P}$ weakly.
+Then there is a probability space $(\Omega, \mc{F}, \mb{P})$ on which are defined $\mb{R}^d$-valued random variables $\{X_n\}_{n\ge 1}$ and $X$ with distributions $\{\mb{P}_n\}_{n\ge 1}$ and $\mb{P}$ respectively, such that $X_n$ converges to $X$ almost surely. \end{thm}